Jdharden/wp_covid_crime/README.md

 ### Limitations of data

 The data is based on data collected from open data portals from respective cities.
-Police departments from each city … In a few cities, the longitude or latitudes are suppressed for some crimes that include rape and sexual assault and pending homicide investigations.
+Police departments from each city encourage infependent verification of data.
+In a few cities, the longitude or latitudes are suppressed for some crimes that include rape and sexual assault and pending homicide investigations.
 Police departments suggest independent verification of crimes for complete